-4. Race procedures for Mass Start races
+4. Race Procedures for Mass Start Races

 4.1.
-Technical competition Equipment of Competitors (Rule 279)
+Technical Competition Equipment of Competitors (Rule 279)

-Competitors must wear following equipment:
+Competitors must wear the following equipment:

-- Transponders for timekeeping; - Helmet covers with numbers corresponding to the start list; - Other gadgets or devices to conduct judging and safety of the race.
+- Transponders for timekeeping, and - · Helmet covers with numbers corresponding to the start list, and - Other gadgets or devices to conduct judging and safety of the race.

 4.2.
-Preparation of the races
+Preparation of the Races

-- Start positions are assigned according to the respective ISU Communication; - If races are organized with Semi-Finals, entered Skaters will be placed in the Semi-Finals according to their seeding or Ranking, according to the following procedure: - o Top seeded Skater: Semi-Final A; - o 2nd and 3rd seeded Skaters: Semi-Final B; - o 4th and 5th seeded Skaters: Semi-Final A, etc. - If the rules of the Competition restrict the number of Skaters from the same country in each Semi-Final, the allocation of Skaters to the Semi-Finals will be adjusted accordingly; - The Final shall consist of a limited number of the best ranked Skaters from each Semi-Final, with the same number of Skaters qualifying from each Semi-Final.
-However, in case of advancement additional skater(s) may be added which may exceed the pre-defined limited number of Skaters in the final. - In the case of withdrawal of a Skater qualified for the Final, this Skater will be replaced in the Final by the next ranked Skater from the Semi-Final concerned: - If a qualified Skater from Semi-Final A would withdraw from the Final, this Skater will be replaced in the Final with the next ranked Skater from Semi-Final A; - o If a qualified Skater from Semi-Final B would withdraw from the Final, this Skater will be replaced in the Final with the next ranked Skater from Semi-Final B.
+- Start positions are assigned according to the respective ISU Communication. - Races may be organized with Division A and Division B competitions only with no Semi-Finals. - If races are organized with Semi-Finals, entered Skaters will be placed in the Semi-Finals according to their seeding or Ranking, according to the following procedure: - Top seeded Skater: Semi-Final A; - o 2nd and 3rd seeded Skaters: Semi-Final B; - o 4th and 5th seeded Skaters: Semi-Final A, etc. - If the rules of the Competition restrict the number of Skaters from the same country in each Semi-Final, the allocation of Skaters to the Semi-Finals will be adjusted accordingly.

+- The Final shall consist of a limited number of the best ranked Skaters from each Semi-Final, with the same number of Skaters qualifying from each Semi-Final.
+However, in case of advancement additional skater(s) may be added which may exceed the pre-defined limited number of Skaters in the final. - In the case of withdrawal of a Skater qualified for the Final, this Skater will be replaced in the Final by the next ranked Skater from the Semi-Final concerned: - If a qualified Skater from Semi-Final A would withdraw from the Final, this Skater will be replaced in the Final with the next ranked Skater from Semi-Final A; - If a qualified Skater from Semi-Final B would withdraw from the Final, this Skater will be replaced in the Final with the next ranked Skater from Semi-Final B.

 4.3.
-Starting procedures
+Starting Procedures